MicrosoftDocs/well-architected/well-architected/security/application-secrets.md

 You can avoid this situation by using managed identities to eliminate the need to store credentials.
 Your application uses its assigned identity to authenticate against other resources through the Identity Provider (IdP).
 Test in non-production environments with mock secrets during development to prevent accidental exposure of real secrets.

-**Have tools that periodically and automatically detect exposed secrets** in your application code and build artifacts.
-Use git pre-commit hooks to use tooling that will scan for credentials before source code commits happen.
+Implement tools that periodically detect exposed secrets in your application code and build artifacts.
+You can add these tools as git pre-commit hooks that scan for credentials before source code commits happen.
 Review and sanitize application logs regularly to help ensure that no secrets are inadvertently recorded.
 You can also reinforce detection through peer reviews.

 > [!NOTE]
 > If the scanning tools discover a secret, that secret must be considered as compromised and revoked.